Corbachu/dreaminthedark/README.md

 ### What is Dream in the Dark?
 ------------

-Years ago, this started as "Dream in the Dark" (AKA DITD), a port of fitd to SH-4/DC.
+Years ago, this started as "Dream in the Dark" (or "DITD"), a port of fitd to SH-4/DC.
 This is a crummy patch up of the code that existed years ago (the YouTube video I had posted at that time), but most if not all of it was completely broken as KOS has evolved greatly since then.

 EDIT: Found the original 0.1 video of Dream in the Dark (https://www.youtube.com/watch?v=sE_7FkT0aDM)

 ### What Is Supported?
+(Notes from original fitd)
 ---
 - AITD1:
     Should be completable.
 Saving and loading is supported,